 Knowing this makes the frightful conclusion to the first Williams vs Jack contest even more difficult to watch.

 But to everyone’s surprise and delight, for three rounds the brave Jack turned back the clock.
 He put the champion on the defensive, as he threw his left jab with abandon, snapping out five or six at a time.
-Bobbing and weaving as he bulled forward, Jack slipped under the champion’s jab while landing his own and moving inside to throw vicious uppercuts and hooks.
-Williams fired back and the exchanges on the inside were furious.
+Bobbing and weaving as he bulled forward, Jack slipped under the champion’s jab while landing his own and then moved inside to throw vicious uppercuts and hooks.
+Williams fired back and the exchanges at close quarters were ferocious.
 Towards the end of the second, Jack landed a series of cracking left hooks and then a huge right that stunned Williams, forcing him to clinch.
 At the end of the round Beau trapped Williams on the ropes before landing another big right.

 A hurt and exhausted Beau Jack stumbled out of his corner to start the sixth and Williams wasted no time deciding matters.
 Encountering virtually no resistance, he stepped in and let his hands go.
 A series of solid punches ended with two devastating lefts that stunned the challenger and sent him reeling backwards into the ropes.
 Sensing the finish, Williams unleashed a furious, rapid-fire attack, battering his defenseless opponent with both fists, seemingly every punch landing, the barrage viciously snapping Jack’s head from side to side.

 Out on his feet, the challenger staggered into a neutral corner.
 Trapped there, the ropes holding him up, his hands off to each side and his head an exposed target, Beau Jack’s huge heart and immense courage had finally betrayed him.
-Too gutsy for his own good, he stood and absorbed a truly sickening beating, blow after blow raining down, Williams pausing in his attack to turn to referee Charlie Daggert to make sure he really wanted the massacre to go on.
+Too gutsy for his own good, he stood and absorbed a truly sickening beating, blow after blow raining down, Williams pausing in his attack to turn to glance over at referee Charlie Daggert as if to ask, “You want me to keep beating on him?”
 Incredibly, as Beau Jack simply stood there and stoically awaited his execution, the referee signaled for Williams to continue.
 The champion landed four more heavy shots on his helpless opponent before Daggert, finally coming to his senses, leaped between the two warriors and signaled the end.

 “He got me pinned up in a corner and I couldn’t get away,” said Jack afterwards.
 “He’s a great fighter.”